 Youth Gardening: Our club provides opportunities for our youth to work in "Our Giving Garden" where they are mentored by members of our club to teach them about planting, maintaining and harvesting the produce.

 Garden Walk: This annual event is held on the third Thursday in July and offers an educational experience for the community.
 This is our main fundraiser to finance our club projects and grants, which are given back to the community in the form of grants and scholarships.
 The garden walk committee works on showcasing beautiful gardens in our community with sponsorship for each garden from local area merchants.
 This year the gardens will be located in the Long Lake/Interlochen area.

 Civic Beautification: This committee is busy planning, designing and planting the Logo Garden in the Traverse City Open Space.
 The Logo Garden requires all club members' participation in planting and maintaining over 6,000 annual flowers every year and is appreciated by our members, the community, and all visitors to Traverse City.
-We also present two landscaping awards to two Traverse City businesses for their efforts in beautifying their business grounds to make Traverse City a beautiful place to visit.

-The Children's Sensory Garden: Last year our club decided to form a partnership with The Botanic Garden at Historic Barns Park in Traverse City to design, create, and maintain a children’s sensory garden.
+The Children's Sensory Garden: Our club decided to form a partnership with The Botanic Garden at Historic Barns Park in Traverse City to design, create, and maintain a children’s sensory garden.
 This committee is working on a five-year strategy to implement the sensory trail and pathways, hardscape exhibits, flower gardens, educational components, and much more.
 This will be an ongoing project that will benefit the community and take several years to complete.

 Blue Star Memorial: Our Blue Star Memorial committee maintains and supports the Blue Star Memorial located at The Botanic Garden at Historic Barns Park.